danielpetrov/ag-grid-api/Readme.md

 ## AgGridRetainFiltering

-Retains filtering of the wrapped component, whenever new data or columns are loaded You can pass an options object to retain filtering only on columns or on data.
-Both fields are true by default:
-{
-    newColumns: boolean,
-    newData: boolean
-}
+  Automatically retains filtering for the AgGridReact component that you've passed onGridReady callback, coming from the HOC

+### How To Use

+  Options:
+  As a second parameter AgGridApi you can pass an object from which the HOC can read two properties.
+   * newColumns: boolean ( true if you want to retain filtering when new columns come to the grid )
+   * newData: boolean ( true if you want to retain filtering when new data come to the grid )

+  Both fields are true by default.
+This means that filtering will retain for both when new columns and new data comes to the grid.

 ## AgGridRetainSorting

-Retains sorting of the wrapped component, whenever new data or columns are loaded You can pass an options object to retain filtering only on columns or on data.
-Both fields are true by default:
-{
-    newColumns: boolean,
-    newData: boolean
-}
+  Automatically retains sorting for the AgGridReact component that you've passed onGridReady callback, coming from the HOC

+### How To Use

+  Options:
+  As a second parameter AgGridApi you can pass an object from which the HOC can read two properties.
+   * newColumns: boolean ( true if you want to retain filtering when new columns come to the grid )
+   * newData: boolean ( true if you want to retain filtering when new data come to the grid )

+  Both fields are true by default.
+This means that sorting will retain for both when new columns and new data comes to the grid.